nuest/docker-qgis-model/README.md

 ## Example

 A working example for calculating an NDVI based on a GeoTIFF is in the directory `/example`.
-To run it, first build the Ubuntu container as explained below.
-Then run the following command:
+To run it, first build the Ubuntu container and then run it with the following commands (executed from the root of this project):

 ```
+docker build -t qgis-model-ubuntu:trusty -f ubuntu/trusty/Dockerfile ubuntu/.
 docker run --rm -it -v $(pwd)/example/:/data qgis-model-ubuntu:trusty
 ```

+Take a look at the console - it contains several useful log statements.
+A new directory was created in `/example`.
+It contains the resulting GeoTIFF (`result.tif`) and a JPG preview file (`result.jpg`).

 ## Example with embedded data